NOAA-GFDL/GFDL-VortexTracker/README.md

-# :ocean: GFDL Vortex Tracker :cyclone:
+# 🌊 GFDL Vortex Tracker 🌀

   This program tracks the average of the max or min of several parameters in the vicinity of an input first guess (lat,lon) position of a vortex in order to give forecast position estimates for that vortex for